dXellor/icmp-bifrost/README.md

 ## How to run?

-0. (Optional) Create python virtual evnironment with command `python -m venv env_name` or the tool of your choice.
+0. (Optional) Create python virtual environment with command `python -m venv env_name` or the tool of your choice.
 Activate the environment.

 1. Install requirements with command `pip install -r requirements.txt`.
 If you encounter problems with the NetfilterQueue package check installation steps on its [README](https://github.com/oremanj/python-netfilterqueue)